 Heck, nowadays I use credit cards to pay for almost everything.
 Naturally, I also make sure to pay off my balance in

 I bought my first home in 1990 at the top of the Southern California real estate market and promptly found myself with an “underwater” mortgage.
-And although I owed more than the home was worth over the next seven long years, I never walked away from that loan — even though I wanted to — because I felt I had a moral obligation
+And although I owed more than the home was worth over the next seven long years, I never walked away from that loan — even though I wanted to — because I felt I had a moral obligation to myself and society as a

 The central bank is an institution of the most deadly hostility existing against the principles and form of our Constitution.
-If the American people allow private banks to control the issuance of their currency, first by inflation and then by deflation, the banks and corporations that will grow up around them will deprive the People of all their property until their children will wake up homeless
+If the American people allow private banks to control the issuance of their currency, first by inflation and then by deflation, the banks and corporations that will grow up around them will deprive the People of all their property until their children will wake up homeless on the continent their

 Continue reading 100 Words On: Why the Federal Reserve Must Be Abolished